-Subsequent to our fiscal year ended June 30, 2014, we have decided to purchase the facility in Shelton, CT from Inno-Haven, LLC, a special purpose company formed for the purpose of real estate acquisition and improvements, which has acquired and renovated a light industrial building in Shelton, CT.
+We have purchased the state of the art c-GMP capable manufacturing and research and development facility in Shelton, CT from Inno-Haven, LLC, a special purpose company formed for the purpose of real estate acquisition and improvements, which has acquired and renovated a light industrial building in Shelton, CT.
 Inno-Haven is controlled by Dr. Anil R. Diwan.
-The financing for this acquisition was raised by Dr. Diwan through his personal funds, borrowings, other private investors, and partially through the sale of NanoViricides stock that he has acquired as a founder of NanoViricides, Inc. in accordance with a 10b5-1 trading plan.
-Inno-Haven has performed total renovation of the facility to enable modern laboratory space and cGMP facilities for the manufacture of the Nanoviricides' drug candidates.
+The financing for the original acquisition of the building in 2011, and its total renovation was raised by Dr. Diwan through his personal funds, borrowings, other private investors, and partially through the sale of NanoViricides stock that he has acquired as a founder of NanoViricides, Inc. in accordance with a 10b5-1 trading plan.
+Inno-Haven has performed total renovation of the facility to enable modern laboratory space and cGMP facilities for the manufacture of the NanoViricides' drug candidates.
 Inno-Haven has raised substantial capital financings for this project.
-The Board of Directors of NanoViricides, Inc. has unanimously agreed that the purchase of this facility from Inno-Haven is in the best interests of the Company and its shareholders, with Dr. Diwan abstaining from the discussion and voting.
+The Board of Directors of NanoViricides, Inc. unanimously agreed that the purchase of this facility from Inno-Haven is in the best interests of the Company and its shareholders, with Dr. Diwan abstaining from the discussion and voting.
 This determination was based on the potential lease costs derived in consultations with experts.
-Inno-Haven has agreed to the sale of the facility to NanoViricides, Inc. The attorneys of the parties are currently drafting the necessary agreements.
+Inno-Haven agreed to the sale of the facility to NanoViricides, Inc. NanoViricides purchased the facility from Inno-Haven by paying for the total costs borne by Inno-Haven.
+The sale and purchase was completed in December, 2014.